 The Jacques Delors Institute actively participates in the debates over the functioning and the reform of the EU budget.
 We advocate for a more effective and flexible EU budget, mostly financed through EU own resources rather than national contributions, and capable of responding to new common challenges such as the refugee crisis, terrorism, low growth and persistently high youth unemployment.
 We also participate in debates on the EU's investment strategy and the future of the Investment Plan for Europe.

-Notre policy paper Brexit and the EU budget: threat or opportunity?, is mentionned in an article in the newspaper Le Figaro entitled "Brexit: un "choc" pour le budget de l'UE (étude)", on January 17, 2017.
+Our policy paper Brexit and the EU budget: threat or opportunity?, is mentionned in an article on the European news website POLITICO entitled "THE NEVER ENDING STORY OF THE EU BUDGET BLACK HOLE", on March 16, 2017.